Winterthur Group

 Winterthur has subsidiaries in Germany, the United Kingdom, Belgium, the Netherlands, Hungary, Poland, the Czech Republic, the United States, Slovakia, Japan, Taiwan, Hong Kong, and Luxembourg.
 In addition, it has subsidiaries in Spain, although Axa are based in Madrid and Winterthur are based in Barcelona.

+On June 14, 2006, Crédit Suisse sold the remaining activities of Winterthur assurances (Winterthur Europe Assurances) to the French group Axa for 12.3 billion Swiss francs (7.9 billion euros).
+Axa Suisse and Winterthur merged, becoming Axa-Winterthur.